| Name: | BRITISH EARL |

 | Some sources say she was broken up at Inverkeithing but this is an error |

-Above photo courtesy of Richard Cox
+Above photo is courtesy of Richard Cox

-Above photo courtesy of Photoship
+Above photo is courtesy of Photoship

 Above photo showing BRITISH EARL arriving at St David's for breaking up, is copyright of Jack Eadie & courtesy of Chris Claydon